apache/maven-site/content/markdown/guides/introduction/introduction-to-plugins.md

  Plugins are the central feature of Maven that allow for the reuse of common build logic across multiple projects.
 They do this by executing an "action" (i.e. creating a WAR file or compiling unit tests) in the context of a project's description - the Project Object Model (POM).
 Plugin behavior can be customized through a set of unique parameters which are exposed by a description of each plugin goal (or Mojo).

  One of the simplest plugins in Maven is the Clean Plugin.
 The [Maven Clean plugin](../../plugins/maven-clean-plugin/) (maven-clean-plugin) is responsible for removing the target directory of a Maven project.
 When you run "mvn clean", Maven executes the "clean" goal as defined in the Clean plug-in, and the target directory is removed.
-The Clean plugin [defines a parameter](../../plugins/maven-clean-plugin/clean-mojo.html) which can be used to customize plugin behavior, this parameter is called outputDirectory and it defaults to $\{project.build.directory\}.
+The Clean plugin [defines a parameter](../../plugins/maven-clean-plugin/clean-mojo.html) which can be used to customize plugin behavior, this parameter is called outputDirectory and it defaults to `${project.build.directory}`.